-I have received a copy of the Professional Dispositions Evaluation Tool, The Statewide Dispositions Instrument and the Disposition Infraction process.
-I have reviewed and understand the information regarding the Professional Dispositions Evaluation for Teacher Candidates, the Statewide Dispositions Instrument, and the Disposition Infraction process.
-I understand that if I receive two (2) disposition infraction forms, I must meet with the Professional Dispositions Committee where a decision will be made concerning my status in the program.
+I have received a copy of the Professional Dispos itions Evaluation Tool, The Statewide Dispositions Instrument and the Disposition Infraction process.
+I have reviewed an nd understand the information regarding the Professional Dispositions Evaluation for Teacher Candidates, the Statewide Dispositions Instrument, and the Disposition Infraction process.
+I understand that if I receive two (2) disposition inf raction forms, I must meet with the Professional Dispositions Committee where a decision will be made concerning my stat tus in the program.
 A meeting MAY be warranted based on the first disposition infraction.

-Date
+Too show Combidate Signature Dete Teacher Candidate Signature Date